tXiao95/thsiao/README.md

 Personal convenience functions for command line and numerical tools.
 Also for package demonstrative purposes.

 ## Modeling tools
-While there are [packages for simulating responses from a distribution corresponding to a fitted model object](https://cran.r-project.org/web/packages/arm/arm.pdf), and functions that predict responses given new data, there are no methods that simulate responses for new data.
-Such simulation is important in Monte Carlo methods.
+While in R there are [functions for simulating responses from a distribution corresponding to a fitted model object](https://cran.r-project.org/web/packages/arm/arm.pdf), and [functions that predict responses given new data](https://stat.ethz.ch/R-manual/R-devel/library/stats/html/predict.html), there are no methods that simulate responses for new data.
+Such simulation is important in
+Monte Carlo methods.
 In the completely linear case, standard matrix multiplication is simple but code becomes more complicated when splines like `splines::bs` or other transformations are added into the formula. `simNew` is a `S3` method currently defined for `lm` and `glm` objects that simulates responses on new data not originally used to fit the model object.
 For example, for a `lm` object, `simNew` will sample from the multivariate normal distribution